Lesson 18

 Let’s look at each of these words and phrases again starting with the word ‘brother’ which could essentially be anyone.
 John has previously used this word in this epistle to refer to a believer (see 1 John 3:10, 13), a blood brother (see 1 John 3:12) and a fellow human being (see 1 John 2:9-11; 4:20-21).
 For “sins that lead to death,” that could be a reference to some form of sin that has the potential of resulting in someone being killed (a loss of physical life, such as a drug overdose, suicide, putting someone’s life at risk, etc.) There are some theologians that believe there are degrees of sin dividing them into two primary groups, namely mortal (not forgivable with no chance of salvation) and venial (lesser and forgivable) sins.
 Those theologians would claim John is referring to the mortal sins.
 Most scholars, however, believe that all sin points to damnation and destruction, unless they are forgiven.
 Jesus told us the only unforgiveable sin was the rejection of God’s plan of salvation (Jesus as our Savior) thus blaspheming the work of the Holy Spirit (read Matthew 12:31-32; Mark 3:28-29; Luke 12:10 and Hebrews 6:4-6).
 Knowing that God will not violate our freedom to choose, John perhaps is reminding us that we should not pray for God to change the person’s mind.
 However, we can, and should, pray for any barriers, outside forces, and any other cause of disbelief to be removed in that person’s life so that they can receive salvation (this person may believe they are saved, or is a Christian by title alone, but has not yet taken the step to accept Jesus).

-The sin that does not lead to death refers to a sin committed after accepting Jesus preventing the person from having close fellowship with Jesus (see Chapter 2 regarding 1 John 1:5-10), a theme John will return to in the next verse.
+The sin that does not lead to death refers to a sin committed after accepting Jesus preventing the person from having close fellowship with Jesus (see Lesson 2 regarding 1 John 1:5-10), a theme John will return to in the next verse.

 Hopefully this level of investigation or research does not cause you to turn away from Scripture, thinking that Bible study is too complicated or time consuming.
 It should be understood that issues like what we found in these two verses do not occur very often.
 The primary message that John is conveying can easily get lost if we start digging under every word!
 John is calling us to look at prayer in a new way, he wants us to remember to intercede for others.
 If our primary commission from Jesus is to make disciples (remember the Great Commission in Matthew 28:18-20), then we should be praying for the people we are trying to reach as well as to pray for fellow believers so that they can be effective reaching out!